Why and How to Plant a Vanilla Strawberry Hydrangea Shrub

 If you need another reason to plant this audacious shrub, the fresh cut pink flowers make for unique flower arrangements.
 ‘Vanilla Strawberry’ makes an excellent cut-flower.
 I just snip off blooms and group several together for stunning hydrangea bouquet.
 Or, add complementary blooms in blues and yellow as well as foliage for more variety in hydrangea bouquets.

-What to Plant with Vanilla Strawberry Hydrangea
+Where to Plant with Vanilla Strawberry Hydrangea

 Because of its size, ‘Vanilla Strawberry’ hydrangea is perfect foundation shrub.
 It also makes an incredible flowering hedge plant.
 While it can stand alone, the pretty white, pink, and red blooms are well-complemented by smaller shrubs or plants in purples, similar shades of pink.